 - Preheat the oven to 400°F. Grease a baking sheet with a thin layer of oil or line with parchment paper.

-- Be sure zucchini (if using) and spinach have been drained well.
+- Be sure the shredded zucchini and spinach have been drained well.
 I do this by squeezing out liquid in an old kitchen towel or cheese cloth.